On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Proof of the theoretical results

 \subsection{Gradient of $\Phi^a$}

 \begin{proof}[Proof of Proposition \ref{prop:gradient_Phi_a}] For $s\in \Delta_q$ and $h\in\R^q$ we verify that:

-where $M^{-1}_{u,:}$ refers to line $u$ of the matrix $M^{-1}$.
+where $M^{-1}_{u,:}$ refers to row $u$ of the matrix $M^{-1}$.
 Let us finally remark that if $U$ is a discrete $\Ups$-valued random variable distributed according to the probability distribution $a$, then we can rewrite $\nabla \Phi^a$ as:

 \end{proof}